USB Firmware Flashing

 |---|---|

-| ↑ / ↓ | Move cursor up/down to select menu items |
+| ↑ / ↓ | Move the cursor up/down to select menu items |

 | Enter / Space | Confirm selection, toggle options, or enter submenus |

-| ESC | Return to the previous menu level |
+| ESC | Return to the previous menu |

 | Q | Exit the configuration interface |

-| Y | When exiting, press Y to save the configuration if prompted |
+| Y | When exiting, press Y if prompted to save the configuration |

-Below is how to compile the firmware:
+Below is an introduction on how to compile the firmware:

 -